Susan and Michael Mosher

 The Moshers’ experience at the Brigham goes beyond Michael’s treatment for Parkinson’s.
 Both Susan’s mother and grandmother had Alzheimer’s disease, and tests revealed that Susan could potentially develop it, too.
 This prompted Susan to participate in a Brigham trial of a preclinical Alzheimer’s drug, giving her invaluable insight into the hospital’s clinical research enterprise.

 With their deep commitment to finding better treatments, and ultimately cures, for Parkinson’s, Alzheimer’s, and other neurologic diseases, the Moshers say it was an easy decision to make a planned gift to benefit the Ann Romney Center for Neurologic Diseases at the Brigham.
-They were drawn to the center’s highly collaborative approach to investigating not just Alzheimer’s and Parkinson’s, but multiple sclerosis, ALS, and brain tumors as well.
+They were drawn to the center’s highly collaborative approach and its mission to fuel groundbreaking research into Alzheimer’s and Parkinson’s diseases as well as multiple sclerosis, ALS, and brain tumors—the most complex and devastating brain diseases of our time.

 In recognition of their generous $500,000 bequest, the Moshers were welcomed into The Brigham Legacy Society, which celebrates donors dedicated to shaping the future of medicine by including the Brigham in their estate plans.